Commercial Launch Vehicle Developers

 Axiom Space applied for funding under NASA's Next Space Technologies for Exploration Partnerships (NextSTEP) initiative to spur public-private partnership innovation in cislunar space.
 In 2020, NASA awarded Axiom a $140-million contract to provide at least one habitable spacecraft to attach to the International Space Station.
 In June, Axiom announced the award of NASA's Extravehicular Activity Services (xEVAS) contract along with Collins Aerospace.
 This contract has the potential of costing $3.5 billion through 2034.

-- - Read more about the Axiom Space Station on Astra's ISS Commercialization page
+- - Read more about the Axiom missions on Astra's ISS Commercialization page

 Orion Span was founded in 2017 by Frank Bunger and David Jarvis (CTO) Orion Span's HQ is in Houston, Texas.
 The company announced in March 2018 that it was building a commercial space station.